josuegamonal/josuegamonal/README.md

 Front-End Developer | Graphic Designer

-I am a Graphic Designer with over 15 years of experience, currently expanding my skills in Front-End and Back-End Development.
-I am currently studying software development at 42 Madrid, a program by Fundación Telefónica, and pursuing a Full Stack Master's degree at UNIR.
+I am a Graphic Designer with over 15 years of experience, **currently expanding my skills in Front-End and Back-End Development.** I am currently studying **software development at 42 Madrid**, a program by Fundación Telefónica, and pursuing a **Full Stack Master's degree at UNIR.**

 <!--